ironystock/rectangl-utils/README.md

-# rectangl-utils\n\nA utility library for rectangle operations.
+# rectangl-utils

+A repository for orphaned scripts, docs and projects from RECTANGL/Ironystock.